Rules for sea fishing

-Norway introduced a new export quota in 2021 with associated registration of tourist fishing facilities.
+Norway introduced a new export quota in 2026 with associated registration of tourist fishing facilities.
 It is only possible to export fish from Norway if you stay at a registered tourist fishing facility and you report your daily catch during your stay.
+Only tourists that are 12 years or older, are allowed to bring fish or fish products out of the country when leaving Norway.
 All accommodations at Hitra Turistservice are registered with the Directorate of Fisheries.
-The quota for the export of fish and fish products is 18 kg.
-Freshwater fish such as salmon and trout are not within the 18 kg export quota.
+Starting in 2026, the quota for the export of fish and fish products is 15 kg.
+Freshwater fish such as salmon and trout are not within the 15 kg export quota.

 Catch registration is done, depending on the accommodation, through the GoFish or FishReg registration systems.
 GoFish and FishReg are easy to use, all you need is your own phone number or a pin code.
 After you return from fishing, you log into GoFish or FishReg via a mobile app or via the web side with your phone number or a pin code and you can then register your catches.